 Identify and interview persons with knowledge of the Title VI violation, i.e.,

 the person making the complaint; witnesses or anyone identified by the Complainant;

 anyone who may have been subject to similar activity, or anyone with relevant

-Upon completion of the investigation, the EEO Officer will complete a final
+Upon completion of the investigation, the Title VI Liaison will complete a

 The Complainant will also receive a final report together with any remedial

 steps.
 The investigation process and final report should take no longer than twenty-five